-- 1. Department Verification - a.
+1. Department Verification

+- a.
 All HMA mixture designs shall be verified in accordance with the Department's "Hot-Mix Asphalt Design Verification Procedure" before submitting materials for the ignition oven calibration. - b.
 The Contractor shall provide a mix design prepared by an Hot-Mix Asphalt Level III Technician in accordance with the Department's current Hot-Mix Asphalt Level III Technician Course Manual, "Hot-Mix Asphalt Design Procedure".
 All testing shall be performed by Hot-Mix Asphalt Level I Technicians or higher who have also successfully completed the Superpave Field Control Course. - c.
 Calibrations shall consist of, at the option of the Engineer, one or both of the following procedures: - (1) The District has the option to witness the mixing and burning of the calibration sample.
-The Contractor shall mix enough mixture to provide the Department with calibration samples. - (2) The Contractor shall submit the following to the District office at least two weeks prior to production: - Four individually batched, combined aggregate samples meeting the JMF.
+The Contractor shall provide enough aggregate, asphalt binder, and other ingredient materials to the Department so that the Department can blend and mix their own calibration samples. - (2) The Contractor shall submit the following to the District office at least two weeks prior to production: - Four individually batched, combined aggregate samples meeting the JMF.
 Each sample shall meet the minimum mass requirements listed in Section 5.6 of Illinois Modified AASHTO T308. - 1 L (1 qt.) asphalt binder